You may hear conflicting information about fake weed/synthetic marijuana,

-Fake weed, also known as K2/Spice, legal bud, and synthetic marijuana is an herbal mixture that contains dried, shredded plant material and harmful chemical additives.
-It is often marketed directly to youth through sales in three-ounce plastic pouches decorated with colorful designs including cartoon characters and recognizable logos and sold in gas stations and convenience stores as potpourri or incense.
+Fake weed also known as K2/Spice, legal bud, and synthetic marijuana is an herbal mixture that contains dried, shredded plant material and harmful chemical additives.
+It’s often marketed directly to youth through sales in 3-ounce plastic pouches decorated with colorful designs, including cartoon characters and recognizable logos.
+It’s sold in gas stations and convenience stores as potpourri or incense.
 These synthetic chemical compounds are extremely harmful and unsafe for people to consume or ingest by smoking, drinking or eating, although many users smoke it like marijuana.
-According to the Drug Enforcement Agency (DEA), the full danger of synthetic chemicals that may be found in fake weed has not yet been fully determined.
+According to the Drug Enforcement Administration (DEA), the full dangers of synthetic chemicals that may be found in fake weed has not yet been fully determined.

-The DC Department of Health recognizes that use of synthetic marijuana, especially among young people, is becoming a serious issue.
-Further, these synthetic drugs, such as fake weed or K2/Spice, are marketed directly to young people.
-These drugs are easily accessible and may be purchased in a local convenience store.
-While the long-term effects of these types of drugs are not yet fully understood, the immediate effects are known and can be severely harmful.
+The DC Department of Health recognizes that the use of synthetic marijuana, especially among young people, is becoming a serious issue.
+Synthetic drugs like fake weed or K2/Spice are being marketed directly to young people.
+These drugs are easily accessible and may be purchased in local convenience stores.
+While the long-term effects of these types of drugs are not yet fully understood, the immediate effects are known and can be severely harmful even deadly.

-• One in nine high school seniors has used synthetic marijuana or fake weed in the past year, according to the Monitoring the Future survey of youth drug-use trends.
-It now ranks as the second most frequently used illegal drug among high school seniors, after marijuana.
+• 1 in 9 high school seniors has used synthetic marijuana or fake weed in the past year, according to a Monitoring the Future survey of youth drug-use trends.
+Fake weed now ranks as the second most frequently used illegal drug among high school seniors, after marijuana.

-• Synthetic marijuana is often marketed directly to youth through sales in three-ounce plastic pouches decorated with colorful designs including cartoon characters or recognizable logos.
-It is sold in gas stations and convenience stores as potpourri or incense.
+• Synthetic marijuana is often marketed directly to youth through sales in 3-ounce plastic pouches decorated with colorful designs including cartoon characters or recognizable logos.
+It’s sold in gas stations and convenience stores as potpourri or incense.

-Fake weed gives many users a “high” or feelings similar to those produced by marijuana, but because fake weed contains harmful chemicals, users may also experience severely negative psychotic and health effects.
-Fake weed causes extreme anxiety, paranoia, panic attacks, alienation/disassociation, psychotic and health effects.
-This behavior has been labeled the “zombie” effect.
+Fake weed gives many users a “high” or feelings similar to those produced by marijuana, but because this synthetic drug contains harmful chemicals, users may also experience severely negative psychotic and health effects.
+Fake weed causes extreme anxiety, paranoia, panic attacks, alienation/disassociation, psychotic episodes and other negative health consequences labeled the “zombie” effect.
 The harmful chemicals in fake weed also cause rapid heart rate, vomiting, agitation, confusion, tremors and seizures, which often send users to the emergency room for treatment.

-It is important for you to talk with your teen about fake weed.
-Chances are your teen may encounter fake weed at school, hanging out with friends or at parties.
-Or they may know someone who is using fake weed.
+It’s important for you to talk with your teen about fake weed.
+Chances are your teen may encounter fake weed at school, while hanging out with friends, or at parties.
+Or, they may know someone who’s using fake weed.
 Take a moment to share information with your teen about the dangers of fake weed.
-Below are a few key messages that you can use to talk with your teen.

 • I want you to be healthy and happy.

-• Smoking, drinking, eating or shooting anything that changes your feelings or behavior is a danger.
+• Smoking, drinking, eating or shooting anything that changes your feelings or behavior is dangerous.

-• Getting high, even once—no matter how—carries immediate and long-term risks.
+• Getting high even once, and no matter how carries immediate and long-term risks.

 • Fake weed is a real drug with really dangerous side effects.

-• Like any drug, it is impossible to know what is in fake weed and how it will affect you.
+• Like any drug, it’s impossible to know what’s in fake weed and how it will affect you.

-Some signs to look for to determine if your teen may be using fake weed include:
+Below, signs to look for to determine if your teen may be using fake weed:

-The physical effects of fake weed are fairly quick taking only three to five minutes, but can last from one to eight hours.
+The physical effects of fake weed use develop fairly quickly, taking only three to five minutes to appear.
+However, symptoms can last from one to eight hours.
 The paranoia associated with fake weed is closer to the psychological reaction to PCP or angel dust.